hchen549/cs638/README.md

 ## 3. Bike Utilization Factors

+We have around 50 factors after one-hot encoding and they can be split into numerical variables and categorical variables.
+Correlation analysis and simple linear regression will be conducted on the numerical variables to examine their relationship with the bike usage level.

+### 3.1 Numerical Variables

-This project focused on COVID-19 and weather variables, namely rain/precipitation, snow, humidity, air pressure, temperature, and windspeed because weather is one of the major factor in deciding what mode of transportation to use and it is easy to measure.
+As for the numerical variables, we focused on COVID-19 and weather variables, including rain/precipitation, snow, humidity, air pressure, temperature, and windspeed because weather is one of the major factor in deciding what mode of transportation to use and it is easy to measure.
 Figure 2 shows a heat map displaying the correlations between the variables with each other at the two locations.

 <p float="left" align="middle">
   <img src="/images/heatmap_capital.png" width="800" />